qualiascript/datra/datra.md

 3.1.
 A **Chain** is a totally ordered thin category with strictly less than `omega_0 ^ omega_0` distinct objects, taken skeletally.

 3.2.
-A **Short Chain** is a chain that is finite, taken skeletally.
+A **Short Chain** is a chain with a finite number of objects, taken skeletally.

 4.1.
 The **Category of Consolidations**, denoted `Con`, is the category whose objects `D : Con` are chains and whose morphisms `K : X -> Y` are point-surjective functors on chains `F : X -> Y`.